Getting started

 Choose your unique handle

-Your handle is a short, unique username that identifies you across the platform.
-It protects your privacy — other users see your handle, not your full account details.
+A short username that identifies you across the platform.
+Other users see your handle, not your full account details.

 B

-Pick an avatar that represents you.
-Your avatar appears alongside your handle wherever your Sport Head is visible to others.
+Appears alongside your handle wherever your Sport Head is visible.

 C